richwandell/gp-python/README.md

 The app can be run by first installing the dependencies using [Pipenv] by running `pipenv install` in the application directory.

-Once the dependencies are install the app can be run by using the flask cli.
+Once the dependencies are installed the app can be run in development mode by using the flask cli.

 1. Windows
     ```bash